Boston Terrier

 Breeding

-It is a good idea to provide calcium supplements to Boston Terriers, as an adequate amount of calcium can promote natural delivery and avoid the need for C-section.
+It is a good idea to provide calcium supplements to Boston Terriers, as an adequate amount of calcium can promote natural delivery and avoid the need for a C-section.

 Frequently Asked Questions